metablaster/WindowsFirewallRuleset/Readme/LegacySupport.md

 ## Modification 4

-It is unknown what system software dependencies are required, but you might need to install latest .NET framework for Windows PowerShell.
+It is unknown what system software dependencies are required, but you need to install minimum .NET framework version 4.5 for Windows PowerShell.

 ## Modification 5